 Can I stay overnight in my campervan?

-A campervan trial started across Scotland on Wednesday 15 July 2020, and will be in place until the end of August 2020.
-For more information visit our Stay the Night webpage.
+A campervan trial started across Scotland on Wednesday 15 July 2020.
+We are receiving a wide range of feedback on the initiative, which will extend to later in 2020.
+For more information and to provide us with feedback on the trial please visit our Stay the Night webpage.

 Will there be rangers on site to help me?